RobDearling/robdearling.github.io/posts/4-trusting-git-tags.md

 ---
 title: 'Trusting Git Tags in Github Workflows'
 date: '2025-08-17'
+headerImage: '/images/tags.jpg'
+summary: 'Git tags are mutable and can be manipulated, making them unreliable for GitHub Actions workflows.
+Using commit SHAs instead of tags ensures reproducible builds and protects against supply chain attacks like the recent tj-actions/changed-files compromise.'
 ---

 When you are building are you building Github workflows it is common for you to rely on multiple actions to achieve your build.
 A common action you may use is the `actions/checkout` action, which checks out your repository so your workflow can access it.